Liverpool Humbled By Haaland-less Man City - UrduPoint

 Liverpool Humbled By Haaland-less Man City

-City and Liverpool have finished as the top two in four of the past five Premier League seasons, but Liverpool's humiliation in the closing stages summed up a dreadful season for Klopp's men.
+City and Liverpool have finished as the top two in four of the past five Premier League seasons, but the Reds are struggling just to qualify for the Champions League after a dreadful campaign and were given another lesson in the gap they have to bridge be back challenging next season.

-A chastening defeat leaves them still seven points adrift of the top four.
+A chastening defeat leaves Jurgen Klopp's men still seven points adrift of the top four down in sixth.

-"We were not there anymore.
-We were completely open, too passive, too deep," said Klopp of his side's second half performance.
+Despite the absence of their 42-goal striker, Pep Guardiola's men made a positive start as Alisson Becker was forced into saves from Gundogan and Rodri before Riyad Mahrez fired a free-kick inches wide.

-But City shrugged off the absence of their 42-goal striker as Alvarez stepped up with a rare chance to start and Grealish produced arguably his best performance since joining the club for a Premier League record �100 million in 2021.
+But City were caught out on the counter-attack as Liverpool went in front on 17 minutes.

-"From the first minute until the 93rd minute, it was almost the perfect performance," said Guardiola.
+The home fans were screaming for offside as Diogo Jota broke in behind the City defence before teeing up Mohamed Salah to slot home his 23rd goal of the season.

-"Always we have fought against Liverpool.
-The way they defend, the way they play is so difficult for us, but today the players were magnificent."
-City were forced to come from behind after Diogo Jota broke the offside trap before teeing up Mohamed Salah to slot home his 23rd goal of the season.
+A VAR review showed Manuel Akanji had played the Portuguese forward onside.

-The lead lasted just 10 minutes as the home side showed their quality even shorn of Haaland.
+Guardiola was on his knees when Mahrez blasted over another great chance inches over.

 Alvarez was the creator this time as his cross-field pass freed Mahrez to race into acres of space behind the Liverpool defence.